arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 ## Overview ##

 Connecting one application to its users is one of the most basic requirements of any solution, whether deployed on-premises, in the cloud or on both.
-The emergence of standards is helping to break the silos that traditionally isolate accounts stored by different web sites and business entities.
+The emergence of standards is helping to break the silos that traditionally isolate accounts stored by different Websites and business entities.
 However, offering application access to users coming from multiple sources can still be a daunting task.
 As of today, if you want to open your application to users coming from Facebook, Live ID, Google and business directories, the brute-force approach demands you to lean and implement four different authentication protocols.
-Changes in today‚Äôs world happen fast and often, forcing you to keep updating your protocol implementations to chase the latest evolutions of the authentication mechanisms of different user repositories.
+Changes in todayís world happen fast and often, forcing you to keep updating your protocol implementations to chase the latest evolutions of the authentication mechanisms of different user repositories.
 All this can require a disproportionate amount of energy, leaving you with fewer resources to focus on your business.

 ![A functional view of the Access Control Service](Images/a-functional-view-of-the-access-control-servi.png?raw=true)